 Literacy and language development is fundamental to learning.
 Pre-literacy skills and early language concepts are emphasized beginning with our youngest students.
 Through the use of literature, rhyming, dramatic play, and poetry, our students are prepared for more complex language and literacy skills necessary to becoming confident and capable readers, writes and communicators.
-Our kindergarten, pre-first, and first grade students utilize the Wilson Fundations phonics program and a Caldecott Award based reading program, culminating in an end of the year Publishing Party, where individual and class created books are shared with members of our community.
+Our pre-kindergarten, through third grade students utilize the research-based Wilson Fundations phonics program and Great Minds Geodes reading program, which are a collection of accessible, knowledge-building books for emerging and developing readers.